K4pparella/MalagaPrj/README.md

 ## The server now
-The server now hosts the second version that doesn't work, to exchange the second version version with the second one you have to only to substitute all files in:
+The server now hosts the second version that doesn't work, to exchange the second version with the first one you have to substitute all files in:

 > /var/www/game/  _(here there is the second version now)_